Battle of Wake Island: First landing attempt (11 December)

 In the early morning hours of 11 December the Japanese fleet moved within range and began shelling the island around 06:00.
 The island was already on alert by morning because Cunningham had been informed the Japanese were trying to jam radio communication during the night.
 Prior to the landing assault, Cunningham had been working to get the civilians away, but Pearl Harbor had lost so many ships in the December 7 attack that there were fewer resources available for a relief mission.
 Because of the concern over radio jamming, Wake was able to send up four serviceable F4F Wildcats on patrol before the invasion fleet arrived.

-The Kisaragi (show here in 1927) was lost in the December 11 assault.
+The Kisaragi (shown here in 1927) was lost in the December 11 assault.

 After Japanese ships were spotted Cunningham ordered that the guns hold fire until they got into closer range.
 The US Marines began firing at the invasion fleet with their six 5 in coast-defense guns as they approached the island.

 "Battery L", on Peale islet, sank Hayate at a distance of 4000 yd with at least two direct hits to her magazines, causing her to explode and sink within two minutes, in full view of the defenders on shore.
 Battery A claimed to have hit Yubari several times, but her action report makes no mention of any damage.
 The four Wildcats also succeeded in sinking the destroyer Kisaragi by dropping a bomb on her stern, where the depth charges were stored, although some also suggest the bomb hitting elsewhere and an explosion amidships.
 Two destroyers were thus lost with nearly all hands (there was only one survivor, from Hayate), with Hayate becoming the first Japanese surface warship to be sunk in the war.
 The Japanese recorded 407 casualties during the first attempt.
 The Japanese force withdrew without landing, suffering their first setback of the war against the Americans.